Scott Davis (musician)

-Scott Davis (born January 11, 1975), aka Scotty D, is an American songwriter, musician, and producer based in Nashville, Tennessee.
+Scott Davis (born January 11, 1975), Scotty D, is an American songwriter, musician, and producer based in Nashville, Tennessee.
 Davis has written for six publishing companies for over two decades, including Collins Music, Acuff-Rose Music, Midas Records Nashville, and Word Entertainment.
 Davis has had over 20 radio singles and is a multiplatinum songwriter with four Gold Records to his name.

 Davis signed his first publishing deal in 1998 and has gone on to win multiple ASCAP awards, including the 2008 Song of the Year.
 Billboard named Davis the No. 6 Top Producer for the year 2007.
 He also co-wrote the Broadcast Music, Inc. Song of the Year in 2011, and has been nominated for three Dove Awards.

 Early life

 Davis was born on January 11, 1975, in Tulsa, Oklahoma.
 He was born into a musical family; his father played guitar and his mother played piano, sang, and wrote songs as well.
 Davis' brother, Andy Davis, is also musical and is the guitar player for The Band Perry and previously played for Jeremy Camp.